kubevirt/monitoring/docs/runbooks/NoLeadingVirtOperator.md

 ## Meaning

-The virt-operator is the first k8s operator coming to alive in a KubeVirt cluster.
-With the primary responsible for the installation, live-update, live-upgrade of a KubeVirt cluster, it monitors the life-cycle of top-level controllers such as virt-controller, virt-handler, virt-launcher, etc. and manages their reconciliation.
-In addition, virt-operator is responsible for cluster-wide tasks such as certificate rotation and some infrastructure management, etc.
+The virt-operator is the first k8s operator coming alive in a KubeVirt cluster.
+Its primary responsibilities are installation, live-update, live-upgrade of a KubeVirt cluster, monitoring the life-cycle of top-level controllers, such as virt-controller, virt-handler, virt-launcher, etc. and manage their reconciliation.
+In addition, virt-operator is responsible for cluster-wide tasks, such as certificate rotation and some infrastructure management, etc.

 The virt-operator deployment has a default replica of 2 pods, with one leader pod holding a leader lease, indicating an operating virt-operator pod.